 Tel.: 00 33 (0)3 88 64 67 67

 Strasbourg-Entzheim International Airport is just 6 miles (10 km) from Strasbourg town center via the motorway.

 There’s a covered pedestrian footbridge that connects the airport with the shuttle train stations.
 Up to 4 shuttle trains per hour run to Strasbourg station in less than 10 minutes.

 The airport flies to over 200 destinations, to all major French cities and to other European destinations such as Amsterdam, Barcelona, Venice, Prague and London.
 For international flights, you will have to change in Europe, with Frankfurt being a typical transfer airport.

-The distance from Paris to Strasbourg is around 488 kms (303 miles), and the journey takes around 4 hours 30 minutes depending on your speed.
+The distance from Paris to Strasbourg is around 488 km (303 miles), and the journey takes around 4 hours 30 minutes depending on your speed.
 There are tolls on the Autoroutes.

-- The total journey time, with a change in Paris from London to Strasbourg by train is 4hrs 32 mins.
+- By train (Eurostar): The total journey time, with a change in Paris from London to Strasbourg by train, is 4 hrs 32 mins.